 What Is The Likelihood of Being Stung By A Boxie?

-It would be easy to say that the chances are 'slim'!
-So while the chances of getting stings from a deadly Box Jellyfish in Thailand or anywhere for that matter are relatively rare, it is estimated that around 100-200 people are killed by Box Jellyfish in South-East Asia every year.
-It is also estimated that there are countless numbers of near-fatal, serious and damned painful stings using the well researched Australian model as a guide AND if you are stung the chances of being killed couldn't be higher.
+It would be easy to say that the chance of getting stung by a deadly Box Jellyfish in Thailand or anywhere else for that matter is slim.
+So while the occurrence is relatively rare, it is estimated that around 100-200 people are killed by Box Jellyfish in South-East Asia every year.
+It is also estimated that there are countless numbers of near-fatal, serious and damned painful stings using the well researched Australian model as a guide AND, if you are stung, the chances of being killed couldn't be higher.

 In Thailand there are thousands and thousands and thousands of human lives tragically ended on the roads - buses, trucks, cars and particularly motorbikes are massive killers in Thailand.
 The same can't be said about deadly Box Jellyfish where it is conservatively estimated (as previously expressed) that a figure in the 10s or possibly more die annually.